Spadanera/The-Masquerade-v2/README.md

 ## Run the application

-To run the application it is necessary docker installed on your machine.
+To run the application it is necessary docker and docker-compose installed on your machine.

 First of all, clone this repository.
 After that run the following command in the root folder: